jsotiro/docker-multiscan/README.md

 5. A snyk account and token, if you are going to include snyk in the scans

 ##### It has been used/tested on ####
-- Ubuntu
+- Ubuntu 18 and 20
 - MacOS
 - EC2 Linux on AWS
 - WSL2 on Windows 10 pro

 ## Installing the scanners
-You can manually install
+You can manually install the scanners or
 Or use the ./install-scanners.sh to install them in one go:
 - chmod +x install-scanners.sh to  make install-scanners.sh executable
 - ./install-scanners.sh from the command line to install the scanners

-Once they are installed
+Once they are installed, you need to

 ## Installing dmscan